DataKind-DC/rcp2/docs/getting_started.md

 interfering with one another.

 The diagram below shows our general process, with the numbers corresponding<br>
-to the detailed instructions below:
+to the detailed instructions below:<br>
 ![](getting_started_imgs/fork_clone_diagram.png)

 1. [Sign in](https://github.com/login) to your Github account